krystian-booker/CHIP-8-Interpreter/README.md

 # CHIP-8 Interpreter
-CHIP-8 Interpreter is a cross platform application to run chip-8 roms.
+CHIP-8 Interpreter is a cross-platform application to run chip-8 ROMs.
 This was written in C++ using SDL2.